juliandariomirandacalle/NLP_Notebooks/README.md

 # NLP_Notebooks
-The resources stored in this repository cover data science topics applied Natural Language Processing
+The resources stored in this repository cover data science topics applied to Natural Language Processing (NLP)

 # Setup
 **Clone** or **download** the repository as follows: